 - 1. Think about the academic statements you rated.
 To what extent do you think those are important skills for people to use in postsecondary education and employment settings? [not limited to students with significant cognitive disabilities] - 2.
 Before we started the ratings, you heard about some postsecondary opportunities and learned about students with significant cognitive disabilities.
 In your opinion, to what extent did those opportunities reflect high expectations for students with significant cognitive disabilities? - 3.
 Thinking about the goal of this study and the ratings your panel made, in general do you think students who achieve At Target or above are on track to pursue postsecondary opportunities, including competitive integrated employment, with supports as needed?
 Why or why not?

+The mathematics panel only responded to the third-focus group question due to time constraints.
 Focus-group transcripts were reviewed together to identify common themes.
 Themes were then summarized across questions.

 Results

 Panel Ratings